cfanatic/go-expenses/README.md

 This tool is the graphical front-end for [go-expense](https://github.com/cfanatic/go-expense).

+It helps you analyze your monthly and yearly expenses by giving answers to following questions:

+1. How much do you spend on average per month and year?
+2. How much would you be able to set aside each month for savings?
+3. What are the highest cost types, e.g. rent, car, food, etc.?
+4. Where are potentials to reduce costs?

-The graphical user interface shall simplify the process of importing and labeling expense data.
+The graphical user interface shall simplify the process of importing and labeling account statement transactions.

 ## Requirements